 Alphabet Letters and Expected Age of Correct Production

-Speech sound errors occur for a variety of reasons which include low muscle tone, reduced muscle coordination, hearing loss, cleft palate, misaligned, and overall developmental delay.
+Speech sound errors occur for a variety of reasons which include low muscle tone, reduced muscle coordination, hearing loss, cleft palate, misaligned teeth, and overall developmental delay.
 Children with conditions such as cerebral palsy, down syndrome, autism and some genetic disorders frequently have speech sound disorders.

 All children have sound errors at an early age and sound production improves over time as the child develops.
 A speech-language pathologist can assess your child and determine if there are errors present that are not developmentally appropriate.